Dee-Pac/gimel/docs/index.md

 # <img src="images/gimel.png" width="60" height="60" /> Gimel Data API

-Gimel provides unified Data API to access data from any storage like HDFS, GS, Alluxio, Hbase, Aerospike, BigQuery, Druid, Elastic,  Teradata, Oracle, MySQL, SFTP, etc.
+* Gimel is a Big Data Abstraction framework built on Apache Spark & other open source connectors in the industry.

-Gimel is a Big Data Abstraction framework built on Apache Spark & other open source connectors in the industry.
+* Gimel provides unified Data API to read & write data to various stores.

-Gimel provides unified Data API to read & write data to various stores.
-Alongside, a unified SQL access pattern for all stores alike.
+* Alongside, a unified SQL access pattern for all stores alike.
-The APIs are available in both scala & python (pyspark).
+* The APIs are available in both scala & python (pyspark).

 ```scala
 /* Simple Data API example of read from kafka, transform & write to elastic */

 # Initiate API
 val dataset = com.paypal.gimel.DataSet(spark)